 Whether you’re a first-time flier or experienced jet setter, we’re willing to bet there are plenty of air travel questions you’ve always wondered.
 For example, what’s the deal with those triangle stickers above your seat?
 And why do you always get stuck sitting beside a baby, or worse: a snorer?

 But amidst all of these mind-boggling mysteries, you might have failed to notice something rather important: The side on which you board the plane.
 No matter where you’re traveling, you will always embark and disembark from a door on the left-hand side of the aircraft.
 What’s the deal?
+Plus, find out the truth about the hidden airplane features you never knew existed.

 There’s a method to this madness, as it turns out.
 First of all, doing so directs foot traffic away from the grounds crew on the right-hand side, who are fueling up the plane and loading luggage.